near/docs/docs/validator/staking.md

 To learn more about how validators are chosen, take a look at the [Staking FAQ](/docs/validator/staking-faq).

-## See the list of current and future validators
+## See the list of current and future validators {#see-the-list-of-current-and-future-validators}

 You can use `near-cli` to review the validator set in the next three epochs: